houseos/SCP/doc/secure-control-protocol-specification.md

 No hardware attacks are currently considered.
 The flash memory of the secure-controller stores the secure-controller password which could be read and missused.
-This attack is considered to be unlikely and of limited use only since every device has a seperate password.
+This attack is considered to be unlikely and of limited use only since every device has a separate password.
-Never the less any ideas / comments on this issue are very welcome.
+Nevertheless any ideas / comments on this issue are very welcome.

 ## 5. HTTP Ressources